-SECTION VI - EMPLOYMENT-RELATED ACTIONS/CLAIM HISTORY Please attach a listing of all federal, state or local employment-related charges, claims, lawsuits or administra- tive proceedings (e.g., EEOC) in process or commenced during the past three years.
-Describe the type of alle- gation, the court or agency involved and the current status.
+SECTION VI - EMPLOYMENT-RELATED ACTIONS/CLAIM HISTORY Please attach a listing of all federal, state or local employment-related charges, claims, lawsuits or administrative proceedings (e.g., EEOC) in process or commenced during the past three years.
+Describe the type of allegation, the court or agency involved and the current status.
 Include any determination, judgment, defense cost or settlement for each.
 Are you presently subject to any judicial or administrative order, decree, judgment Yes No or conciliation agreement relating to employment?
 If Yes , please attach a copy.
 Are you aware of any circumstance(s) with the potential to give rise to a claim Yes No under this policy?
-If Yes , please provide details in a separate document.
-It is agreed that any claim(s) arising from any facts, circumstances or situations mentioned in Section VI above are excluded from coverage.
+If Yes, please provide details in a separate document.
+It is agreed that any claim(s) arising from any facts, circumstances or situations mentioned in Section VI above are excluded from coverage n not be imputed to other insureds.
+The one exception is that knowledge of the CEO, CFO, or general counsel will be imputed to the Named Insured.

 The representations and severability language in the EPLI policy describes how coverage is affected if there are misrepresentations on the application.
 Sample language is below.
 This policy clearly states that there is no coverage for an individual who had knowledge of the facts that were misrepresented on the application.
-Knowledge of one insured, though, will not be imputed to other insureds.
-The one exception is that knowledge of the CEO, CFO, or general counsel will be imputed to the named insured.
+Knowledge of one insured, though, will